Book Review by Norman Fine

 Pegasus Award-winning writer Gayle Stewart tells the stories of one hundred special horses, which she has organized into eight categories: Trailblazers; Movies, Music, and Timeless Tales; War; Racing; Celebrities; Heros and Heroines; Show Stars; and Legend and Lore.

 Do you know about Old Billy, most likely a Cleveland Bay cross?
 He went to work on the river bank at the age of two or three, and worked for fifty-six years to provide the power for the hoist that loaded and unloaded heavy goods from river barges.
-He lived another three years in retirement before dying at the age of sixty-two.To read more, log in (above) or click to subscribe.
+He lived another three years in retirement before dying at the age of sixty-two.To read more, a subscription is required.
+Log in or click here to subscribe.